Tiny-Earth/DemoSite/site/src/experiences.md

 Failure rates also illuminate a stark contrast between courses taught with an active vs. traditional  (passive) approach.
 In a meta-analysis of 200 published papers comparing student outcomes in matched courses, Freeman et al. (2014) found that students in active STEM courses had a 10% lower failure rate than those in passive courses.

 **Active learning is an equitable practice.** The positive benefits of active learning disproportionately affect STEM students from historically excluded groups, closing the gap between majority and minority students.
-A meta-analysis of 41 published papers showed that active courses led to a 33% reduction in exam score gaps between majority and minority students, and a 45% reduction in the gap for failure rates (Theobald et al., 2020).
+A meta-analysis of 41 published papers showed that active courses led to a 33% reduction in exam score gaps between majority and minority students, and a 45% reduction in the gap for failure rates [theobald_active_2020](@cite).

 **Active learning leverages how learning works.** Active learning taps into metacognition, which engages students in reflecting on their learning and encouraging them to adjust their approach if needed.
 Active learning helps students connect new information to their existing knowledge and experiences, making it more meaningful and memorable.
 It fosters a growth mindset and makes space to evaluate options and make informed decisions.
 [TODO refs]

 **Active learning models the facets of science.** Active learning allows for opportunities to practice the facets of science, making space to troubleshoot, evaluate options, and make informed decisions based on evidence and data.
-Activities that reflect scientific ways of thinking fit well into active learning formats, such as generating hypotheses, designing experiments, and analyzing data (Evans et al., 2021; Hanauer et al., 2017; Jordan et al., 2014; Lopatto et al., 2008; Olson et al., 2019; Shaffer et al., 2014; Waddell et al., 2021).
+Activities that reflect scientific ways of thinking fit well into active learning formats, such as generating hypotheses, designing experiments, and analyzing data [evans_functional_2021, hanauer_inclusive_2017, jordan_broadly_2014, lopatto_genomics_2008, olson_expression-based_2019, shaffer_course-based_2014, waddell_flying_2021](@cite).

 !!! tip ""